isomerpages/gb-assist/pages/solutionrepo/solution590.md

 ---
-title: KNOW Version 5 - Ultimate Package (up to 300 Users)
+title: COVID-19 Support VirtuaQ Cloud Version 5.1 - Online QMS only
 permalink: /productivity-solutions-grant/solutionrepo/solution590
 ---

 #### Description

-Mobile platform that connects the top-floor to the shop-floor.
-KNOW is a communication, operations and productivity solution for managing the frontline workforce.
-KNOW gets rid of noisy public chat apps, messy paper-based information sharing, and having zero visibility on what's happening on the ground.
-KNOW works on even the most basic smartphone, and within minutes can completely transform the organization.
+The VirtuaQ Queue Management System is a cloud platform system that can notify customers via browser-based alerts or SMS.
+The solution facilitates contactless and automated queue number alerts/reminders and updates on queue status.

 #### Details of Solution

-Click <a href='https://gb-assist-staging.netlify.app/images/psg/Loctoc_Annex_3_wef_23_April_2020_Part_5.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://gb-assist-staging.netlify.app/images/psg/Lucep-VirtuaQ_Cloud_Annex_3_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria